jonassibbesen/vgrna-project-paper/benchmark_mapping/simulated_data/README.md

 * plot_vg_sim_distance.R
 * plot_mapping_bias.R

 Please note that some of the scripts assume that the data is structured in a specific set of folders.
 They might therefore require a bit of reworking before they can be used in other environments.
-If there is a demand for it we can look into creating more user-friendly versions of the scripts.
+If there is an interest for it we can look into creating more user-friendly versions of the scripts.